Curation with Waring

 - Step 3 – Fill out and submit a Request for Curation Form (PDF).
 The Laboratory Director will acknowledge this request and provide information concerning contractual options.

-- Step 4 – When the collection is ready for curation, fill out and submit a Collections Summary Form (PDF)* at least one week prior to delivery.
-Use the Intake Check List (PDF)* as a final check of the collection and its organization.
+- Step 4 – When the collection is ready for curation, fill out and submit a Collections Summary Form (PDF) and complete a Certification of Collection Form (PDF) (if a GDOT project) or an Affidavit Form (PDF) (if not a GDOT project) at least one week prior to delivery.
+Use the Intake Check List (PDF) as a final check of the collection and its organization.

 - Step 5 – Contact the Curator of Collections to schedule delivery of the collection to the Waring Laboratory, with one week notice.